 17. BAO, multiple locations

-An entire restaurant dedicated to the art of the beautiful buns.
-Their cocktail menu is a little confused (rock-hard mango sorbet in a glass of prosecco, kk), but each steamed bun is supreme with the right amount of fluff and chew.
-They have about five types of bao on the menu, which you can pair with other xiao chi — ‘little eats.’
-Nice for a quick and casual lunch spot.
+This restaurant feels a bit like a marketing experiment, and their cocktail menu is confused (rock-hard mango sorbet in a glass of prosecco, kk).
+I’m sure there are way better places in London to get a bao; however, each steamed bun I ate was pretty satisfying and had the right amount of fluff and chew.
+They have about five types of bao on the menu, which you can pair with other xiao chi ( ‘little eats’).

 18. Scarpetta, multiple locations